Home / What is Mutarotation?

 What is Mutarotation?

 Last updated: September 19th, 2022 |

 All About Mutarotation

-The term “mutarotation” originates from the observed change in the optical rotation of the α- and β- anomers of glucose upon dissolution in water.
+- The term “mutarotation” (literally “change in rotation”) refers to the observed change in the optical rotation of the α- and β- anomers of glucose upon dissolution in solvent.
 Due to ring-chain tautomerism, the α- and β- forms slowly interconvert until equilibrium is established.

 Table of Contents

 - Mutarotation Is The Change In Optical Rotation Observed When Pure α- Or β- Anomers Are Dissolved In Water (or other solvents)

 - Mutarotation Is Possible When α- Or β- Anomers Can Interconvert

 - Mutarotation Is A Consequence Of Ring-Chain Tautomerism

 - Mutarotation Is A General Property Of Cyclic Sugars Bearing A Hemiacetal